Wal-Mart makes slow progress navigating Africa's challenges

-JOHANNESBURG (Reuters) - When Wal-Mart Stores Inc (WMT.N) spent $2.4 billion on a stake in South Africa’s Massmart (MSMJ.J) five years ago, the world’s biggest retailer said it was buying a gateway to high-growth markets in sub-Saharan Africa.
+JOHANNESBURG, June 2 (Reuters) - When Wal-Mart Stores Inc spent $2.4 billion on a stake in South Africa’s Massmart five years ago, the world’s biggest retailer said it was buying a gateway to high-growth markets in sub-Saharan Africa.

 Despite its powerful U.S. backer, South Africa’s number three retailer, selling everything from food to electronics, has added fewer than 10 stores to the existing 25 outside its home market since 2010, lagging rival Shoprite, which doubled its outlets to 300.